-CRL holds approximately five million newspapers, journals, dissertations, archives, government publications, and other traditional and digital resources for research and teaching.
-Current acquisitions emphasize materials produced outside the United States, especially publications and archives from developing regions.
+CRL manages and makes available holdings of approximately five million newspapers, journals, dissertations, archives, government publications, and other traditional and digital resources for research and teaching.
+New acquisitions focus on materials produced outside the United States and Canada, especially publications and archives from developing regions.
 CRL's Area Materials Projects are important sources of this material.

-Millions of pages of documents, primarily from the U.S. National Archives and Records Administration (NARA) and the National Archive of the United Kingdom, in addition to many special collections of archival and primary source material such as the 100,000-plus-page archive of Cambodia's notorious Khmer Rouge regime.
+Millions of pages of documents, primarily from the U.S. National Archives and Records Administration (NARA) and the National Archive of the United Kingdom, and many special collections of archival and primary source material, such as the 100,000-plus-page archive of Cambodia's notorious Khmer Rouge regime.

 800,000 doctoral dissertations (including those of Albert Einstein, Dag Hammarskjold, and other Nobel laureates) from universities outside the U.S. and Canada.
-CRL acquired the majority of the collection through deposit from member libraries.
-CRL continues to acquire about 5,000 titles per year from major universities through demand purchase and deposit.
+CRL obtained the majority of the collection through deposit from member libraries, but continues to acquire about 5,000 titles per year from major universities abroad through purchase and deposit agreements.

 Foreign government documents: several hundred thousand volumes of publications from the government agencies of more than 100 countries, including more than 1,750 official gazettes.
-CRL's Canadian legislative journals are digitized and available to researchers at CRL libraries through the LLMC-Digital database.
+CRL's Canadian legislative journals have been digitized and are available to researchers at CRL libraries through the LLMC-Digital database.